 The MSP Model Is Broken.

-Security-Controlled IT Operations for organizations that refuse reactive support.
+For organizations that refuse reactive support.

-We prevent them through enforced safeguards and controlled infrastructure.
+Most IT providers respond to problems.
+We prevent them — through enforced safeguards and controlled infrastructure.

 Most IT Support Is Reactive.

-Ticket response is not security.
+- Ticket response is not security.
+It’s a queue.

-Antivirus is not protection.
+- Antivirus is not protection.
+It’s a checkbox.

-Monitoring is not control.
+- Monitoring is not control.
+It’s a notification.

 Most MSPs react after something breaks.
+That model does not reduce risk.

 This Isn't IT Support.
 It's Control.

-It's how your entire environment is operated.
+Security is not a toolset.
+It’s how your entire environment is operated.

-If your infrastructure is a risk surface, it must be controlled like one.
+If your infrastructure is a risk surface,

 Traditional MSP

-Ticket-based support
+- Ticket-based support

-SLA-driven
+- SLA-driven

-Security as add-on
+- Security as add-on

-Hardware markups
+- Hardware markups

-Reactive after compromise
+- Reactive — after compromise

 Security-Controlled IT Operations

-Safeguard-based
+- Safeguard-based

-Enforcement-driven
+- Enforcement-driven

-Security embedded
+- Security embedded

-Hardware at cost + 5%
+- Hardware at cost + 5%

-Controlled before compromise
+- Controlled — before compromise

 How We Operate